 Judges (in Japanese syllabary order)

-Illustrator born in Fukaya City, Saitama Prefecture, in 1968.
-He creates illustrations for print media, advertising, web contents, etc. Among his most recent works are cover illustrations for special editions of BRUTUS, visuals for GU sales campaigns, and LINE stamps.
-In addition to his commercial work, he has created noncommissioned works, mounted solo exhibitions and participated in many group exhibitions. http://yuroom.jp/
+Born in Fukaya City, Saitama Prefecture, in 1968.
+He creates a wide array of illustrations for magazines, advertising and other print media, web contents, etc. Among his most recent works are cover illustrations for BRUTUS, visuals for GU sales campaigns, and illustrations for radiko’s “Oto-genic” campaign.
+In addition to his commercial work, he has created a collection of his noncommissioned works, mounted solo exhibitions, and participated in many group exhibitions.

 Organizer: Guardian Garden